Mohammad-Mirasadollahi/Splunk-Frozen-Retention-Policy/README.md

 # Test Logs
 The TEST.sh script is used to create various log files in the /tmp/frozen_test directory, which can be used for testing the Splunk_Frozen_Retention_Policy.sh script.

-By editing this script, you can change the FROZEN_PATH directory for creating test logs.
+By editing this script, you can change the FROZEN_PATH directory for creating test logs in your desired path.